ainsleyowens/BioStatisticsAnalysis/PalmerPenguinsAnalysis.md

 :::

 How many of each sex are there?
 What about by island or species?
+When measuring anatomic features of animals, sex is important, as in some species, certain traits are particular to one sex of the species.

 ::: {.cell}